Everything You Need to Know About Flying Allegiant Air in 2019

 Like I said, what really attracted me to Allegiant were their fares, which start at less than $100.
 However, these base prices can be a bit deceiving as they don’t include everything your typical airline fare would.
 Additionally, there are a few other steps in the booking process to be aware of.

-There have actually been times in the past where I considered flying Allegiant to Los Angeles.
-Sadly this never happened because of the airline’s limited flight schedule.
+Prior to my initial Orlando trip on Allegiant, there had actually been times in the past where I considered flying them to Los Angeles.
+Sadly this didn’t happen because of the airline’s limited flight schedule.
 For example, my flight to Sanford (SFB — near Orlando but about an hour away from Walt Disney World) was being offered on Friday and Monday but not on either of the days in between.
 Moreover, there was only one flight each way each day.
-Thankfully this schedule worked well in this instance but you may need to adjust your travel plans a bit if you really want to save with Allegiant.

 Hotel and travel offers